Skip to main content

-8 proven BFCM promo strategies to try out this fall
+BFCM promotion ideas: 12 proven strategies to try this fall

-While millions of people are lined up in front of their phones and computers ready to do some shopping, there’s also a ton of competition trying to win those folks over.
+But while millions of people are ready to spend on the day, there’s also a ton of competition trying to win those folks over.

 Shoppers are receiving offers left and right as early as late September.
 If you don’t have a game plan that gets your message across at the right time and place, you’re leaving money on the table.

-Here are a few proven BFCM promotion ideas to help you make sure that doesn’t happen.
+Here are a few proven BFCM promotion ideas to help make sure that doesn’t happen.

 1. Use every marketing channel at your disposal

-Taking a multi-channel approach during Black Friday and Cyber Monday is a near-foolproof idea.
+Taking an omnichannel approach during Black Friday and Cyber Monday is a near-foolproof idea.
 That’s how you reach your customers at every touchpoint.

 Research like Klaviyo’s 2024 consumer spending report shows that consumers interact with brands through various channels, including email, SMS, social media, and even in-app notifications.
 Relying on a single channel, like paid advertising, limits your potential reach and risks missing out on customers who have different marketing preferences.